 Serial is another true crime podcast that’s a little less intense.
 There’s only two seasons of Serial.
 Each one breaks down the story of an infamous crime.
 For laughs, the Ricky Gervais podcast with Steve Merchant and Karl Pilkington is absolutely hilarious.
-I fell in love with Karl on Idiot Abroad.
 You can check out this oldie, but goodie here.

 Lastly, for hip hop culture lovers, I’ll Name This Podcast Later is required listening.
 Rapper Joe Budden and friends discuss trending topics, rappers, and pop culture.
 This one is not safe for work.

 20. Walking and tuning — If you’re a music lover, you know a good pair of headphones with some boom in the bass line can put you in a trance.
 Grab your headphones and head to a high school track or the side walk and walk it out.